Try Our NEW Cat Name Generator

 Factors Influencing Cat Longevity

 When it comes to the life expectancy of cats, there are several factors that can influence their longevity.
-In this section, we will discuss some of the most important factors that can affect the lifespan of cats.
+Some we have no control over and other we do.

 Genetics plays a significant role in determining a cat’s life expectancy.

-It is important to research the breed of your feline friend and discuss any potential health issues that may affect the lifespan of the cat with your veterinarian.
+It is important to research the breed you have or are interested in and discuss any potential health issues that may affect the lifespan of the cat with your veterinarian.

 Indoor cats may gain weight more easily than outdoor cats, if the diet is not regulated.